Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Introduction

 The approach implemented in our article falls within the framework of modeling exogenous shocks to mortality rate dynamics.
-Starting from single-population mortality models, a relatively sparse literature has explored the introduction of stochastic shocks.
-Most of these models have been introduced to incorporate the effects of economic shocks \citep{french_forecasting_2014} or pandemic shocks \citep{liu_age_2015, robben_assessing_2022, goes_bayesian_2023} into the dynamics of mortality rates.
-In an insurance context, this may have substantial impacts on the amount of capital requirement, see e.g. \citep{planchet_adding_2024} among others.
-Recently, \citet{robben_catastrophe_2024} introduce a model with mortality shocks based on a regime-switching model.
-Their approach considers a multi-population mortality model and mortality jumps that can occur in a regime of high volatility.
-So far, few stochastic mortality models have focused on integrating temperature-induced shocks. \citet{seklecka_mortality_2017} extend the framework of the \citet{lee_modeling_1992} model by adding a component related to temperature-related mortality.
-This model is applied to data from the United Kingdom. \citet{li_joint_2022} implement an approach based on extreme value theory on US monthly data to model the dependence between extreme temperatures, both hot and cold, and excess mortality.
-For these different approaches, the generated mortality shocks are estimated from outliers observed generally in annual mortality rates.
+Starting from single-population mortality models such as the \citet{lee_modeling_1992} model, see \citet{basellini_thirty_2022} for a review, a relatively sparse literature has explored the introduction of stochastic shocks.
+Most of these models have been introduced to incorporate the effects of economic shocks \citep{french_forecasting_2014, niu_trends_2014, boonen_modeling_2017, seklecka_mortality_2019, cupido_space_2024, ma_longevity_2024} or jumps in mortality rate dynamics, such as catastrophes, wars or pandemic shocks \citep{liu_age_2015, robben_assessing_2022, goes_bayesian_2023} into the dynamics of mortality rates.
+In an insurance context, this may have substantial impacts on the amount of capital requirement, see e.g. \citet{planchet_adding_2024} among others, or in pricing applications, see e.g. \citet{chen_modeling_2009,li_pricing_2023}.
+Incorporating jumps whose effects gradually disappear over several years is part of model enhancement.
+Recently, \citet{robben_catastrophe_2024} develop a multi-population approach comprising a regime-switching model with a high-volatility state where Gaussian shocks on the mortality trend can occur.
+Their model involves maximum likelihood estimation on improvement rates in several steps and requires preprocessing of data labeled as outlines.
+Another recent example is provided by \citet{goes_bayesian_2023} who use a Bayesian formulation and consider the impact of shocks that gradually diffuse over several years.
+So far, very few mortality models incorporating a temperature-related effect have been developed, despite the abundance of epidemiological literature on the effects of heat, cold, or heatwaves on mortality, as discussed in Section~\ref{sec:back}. \citet{seklecka_mortality_2017} extend the framework of the \citet{lee_modeling_1992} and \citet{plat_stochastic_2009} models by adding a component related to temperature-related mortality.
+Their model is applied to data from the United Kingdom. \citet{li_joint_2022} implement an approach based on extreme value theory on US monthly data to model the dependence between extreme temperatures, both hot and cold, and excess mortality.
+For these different approaches, the generated mortality shocks are estimated from outliers typically observed in annual mortality rates.
 These outliers are generated by catastrophic events, such as pandemics, wars or other major events.
 In contrast, temperatures are responsible for lower-intensity mortality fluctuations that vary spatially, incorporate lagged effects, and are observed over specific periods of the year.
 Additionally, compensations between the effects of hot and cold temperatures can be observed over a calendar year.
-It is almost universally observed that the mortality response to hot and cold temperatures follows a U- or V-shaped curve depending on the population \citep{kunst_outdoor_1993, guo_gasparrini14}.
-These effects are generally modeled using daily data through time-series regression models that capture exposure–response associations.
-The distributed lag non-linear generalized model (DLNM)\citep{gasparrini_distributed_2010, gasparrini_modeling_2014} is a reference in this field and has been used in numerous studies, see among others \citet{guo_gasparrini15, gasparrini_projections_2017, vicedo-cabrera_burden_2021}.
-It estimates the number of deaths attributable to temperatures over specific periods, accounting for different lag effects depending on whether the temperatures are hot or cold.
-In a prospective approach, these temperature variations should be studied simultaneously, as the number of deaths induced by cold temperatures is expected to decrease while that induced by hot temperatures is expected to increase in Europe due to the climate change \citep{martinez-solanas_projections_2021}.
+For instance, heatwave-type shocks are acute and can be partly or totally compensate throughout the year due to harvest effects, i.e. the decrease in mortality observed after a peak of heat-related mortality.
+This effect has been observed notably in the French population \citep{pascal_heat_2018}, but is not systematically found in all studies.
+For these reasons, approaches based on annual mortality data may encounter difficulties in being extended to model the effect of future temperatures on mortality.
+Another important aspect to consider is the increasing impact of climate change, particularly the consequences of rising temperatures and extreme heat events.
+This trend tends to limit the relevance of models in which shocks are estimated based on previous annual observations and suggests studying the temperature-mortality relationship.